decretist/ICMCL17/proceedings/ICMCL17.markdown

 interest that the quotations in this *dictum* are from Justinianic Roman law rather than from scriptural or patristic sources.

-Most interesting of all is the fact that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) in effect glossing the term *calumniator*.
+Most interesting of all is that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) in effect glossing the term *calumniator*.

 > Si autem interloquendo dixerit: Titius temere accusasse uidetur, non
 > calumpniatorem pronunciauit.
 Temeritas enim facilitatis ueniam